kimpro82/GodSaveTheQueen/Regression Analysis/README.md

 # Do You Wanna Fit A Linear Regression Model

+For my wife who is a newbie at fitting regression model in `R` and `SAS`

 ![do you want to build a snowman](Images/Do%20you%20want%20to%20build%20a%20snowman.png)

 - [SAS - Regression (2021.07.16 Fri)](/Regression%20Analysis#sas---regression-20210716-fri)